PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab03_ClusteringAnalyses.md

 Table of contents:
+0. Stand-up: 0.5 Hours
+1. Q&A: 0.5 hours
 1. Handwriting Recognition using K-Means: 3 hours
 2. Oosterhout Dataset: Classification Analysis: 3 hours

 ## Questions or issues?
-If you have any questions or issues regarding the course material, please first ask your peers or ask us in the in-class discussion at 16:00!
+If you have any questions or issues regarding the course material after the Q&A, please first ask your peers or ask us if you can't figure it out together!

 Good luck!

+## 0) Stand-up
+We start by hosting a stand-up.
+Form groups of ~ 5 and run on-another through the following points:
+- What progress have you made up since last datalab?
+- What progress do you anticipate to make today?
+- What impediments are you facing or expecting?
+- With what could you use help or support?

+**Open your worklog and plan your day informed by the stand-up and today's schedule**

+## 1) Q & A
+We start by briefly reflecting on what we learned about classification algoritms, overfitting and the bias-variance trade-off.
+Do you have any questions?
+Now is the time to ask them!

-## 1) Handwriting Recognition using K-Means
+## 2) Handwriting Recognition using K-Means
 The U.S. Postal Service has been using machine learning and scanning technologies since 1999.
 Because its postal offices have to look at roughly half a billion pieces of mail every day, they have done extensive research and developed very efficient algorithms for reading and understanding addresses.
 And not only the post office: ATMs can recognize handwritten bank checks.
 Evernote can recognize handwritten task lists.
 Expensify can recognize handwritten receipts.
 But how do they do it?

 <figure>